karlbenedict/GEOG485-585/lecture03_Mod02_a_02_a.md

 	* Scale Control
 	* MapType Control
 	* Street View Control
+	* Rotate (for maps that contain 45-degree imagery)
 * Different control styles may be defined
 * Controls may be positioned [positioning options](http://code.google.com/apis/maps/documentation/javascript/controls.html#ControlPositioning)
 * Custom controls may be defined and attached to fixed location in the map